 Higher rates than average for most profiles

 Amica has the best customer satisfaction among our Massachusetts renters insurance picks, though it isn't the most affordable option.
 In recent J.D.
 Power studies, the company ranks third in claims satisfaction and second in customer satisfaction.
-Amica's excellent add-on coverage options include earthquake, flood and computer damage protection.
+Amica's add-on coverage options include earthquake, flood and computer damage protection.

 Travelers: Best for Coverage Options